matloff/TidyverseSkeptic/README.md

   coding background.
 I am *not* discussing teaching Computer Science students.

 * Tidy is concise, but that conciseness is far too abstract for beginners.

 * Base-R may be a little wordier, but is far clearer.
 Writing in base-R is a direct, natural extension of how one would describe a task in plain English, say to a clerk.

-* Tidy's abstractness is due to philosophy of *functional programming* (FP).
+* Tidy's abstractness is due to philosophy of functional programming (FP).
 The latter is popular with many sophisticated computer scientists, but is difficult even for computer science students, thus unsuited for nonprogrammer students of R.

 * The FP philosophy replaces straightforward loops with abstract use of functions.
 Since functions are the most difficult aspect for noncoder R learners, FP is clearly not the right path for such learners.

-* A major problem with Tidy for R beginners is *cognitive overload*:
-  The basic operations contain myriad variants.
+* A major problem with Tidy for R beginners is cognitive overload: The basic operations contain myriad variants.
 Though of course one need not learn them all, one needs some variants even for simple operations, e.g. pipes on functions of more than one argument/

 * Indeed, even many Tidy advocates concede that it is in various senses often more difficult to write Tidy code than base-R. Hadley says, for instance, "it may take a while to wrap your head around [FP]."

+* Using Tidy to teach R results in it taking *more* time, to learn *les*.

 * Tidy advocates also concede that debugging Tidy code is difficult, especially in the case of pipes.
 Yet noncoder learners are the ones who make the most mistakes, so it makes no sense to have them use a style that makes it difficult to track down their errors.

-# <a name="teachable"> </a> TEACHABILITY

-Teaching has been a keen interest of mine since my college days.
-I've been a teacher of stat and computers for many years, and have won various teaching awards.
-My textbook, *Statistical Regression and
-Classification: from Linear Models to Machine Learning*, was the recipient of the 2017 Ziegel Award.

-But it goes far beyond that; I really am intensely interested in how people learn, from children to middle-aged adults.
-Among other things, I've taught English As a Second Language to immigrant adults, most of whom have had less than a high school education.

-In discussing teaching, I am taking the target audience here to be **nonprogrammers who wish to use R for data analysis**, not those who wish to become professional R programmers.
+Note again, that in discussing teaching, I am taking the target audience here to be **nonprogrammers who wish to use R for data analysis**, not those who wish to become professional R programmers.

+# Using Tidy Slows the Learning Process from Day 1

-### Case Study: Teaching One's First Lesson in R
+## Case Study: Teaching one's first lesson in R

-The Tidyverse is just too complex for beginners.
-Here some quick examples of the complexity of Tidy, and its consequent unsuitability for use in teaching nonprogrammer learners of R.

 Let's look at  my online R tutorial, [**fasteR**](http://github.com/matloff/fasteR)).
 Consider, for